 Before you head over to the instructions, make sure that you fulfill all the requirements stated below.

-Unlocking the bootloader will erase all the data stored on your phone, including that on the internal storage.
+- Take a Backup: Unlocking the bootloader will erase all the data stored on your phone, including that on the internal storage.
 So, make sure that you take a complete backup of all your important files and data before you begin.
 You could also refer to our guide for this purpose.

+- Set up Android SDK platform-tools: Once downloaded, extract the contents of the ZIP package to get the “platform-tools” folder.
+This folder should contain the binary files of the required tools, such as ADB and Fastboot.
 For easier access and for our demonstration as well, we suggest you move the “platform-tools” folder to the root of the C:\ drive if you’re using a Windows computer.
-If you’re using a macOS/Linux PC, move the “platform-tools” inside the “Documents” directory (Refer to the figure below).
+If you’re using a macOS/Linux PC, move the “platform-tools” inside the “Documents” directory.

-Tip: If you’re experienced enough, you could also add these tools to your computer’s PATH.
+Note: If you’re experienced enough, you could also add these tools to your computer’s PATH.

-On the regular Moto G7, TWRP can only decrypt the internal storage after the permanent installation, that is after you finish up with this guide.
+Important requirement: On the regular Moto G7, TWRP can only decrypt the internal storage after the permanent installation, that is after you finish up with this guide.
 So, you will require external storage (micro SD card) for storing the TWRP installer and Magisk ZIP files for this process.
 (Thanks to Mark for the tip!)

 Downloads